Author’s Last name, First initial. (Date published). Title. URL

 Quammen, D. (2008, December).
 The man who wasn’t Darwin.
 National Geographic Magazine, 214(6), 106.

 Author Last Name, First initial.
 Middle initial.
 (Year, Month Published).
 Title of article.
 Title of Magazine, Volume(Issue).
-Retrieved from URL
+URL

 If you’re wondering how to cite a website in APA, use the structure below.

 Author Last Name, First initial.
 (Year, Month Date Published).
-Title of webpage.
-Retrieved from URL
+Title of web page.
+Name of Website.
+URL

 Example of an APA format website:

 Keep in mind that not all information found on a website follows the structure above.
-If you’re looking at a video on YouTube, refer to the ‘YouTube Video’ section.
+Only use the Website format above if your online source does not fit another source category.
+For example, if you’re looking at a video on YouTube, refer to the ‘YouTube Video’ section.
 If you’re citing a newspaper article found online, refer to ‘Newspapers Found Online’ section.
-An APA website citation is strictly for web pages that do not fit better with one of the other categories on this page.
+Again, an APA website citation is strictly for web pages that do not fit better with one of the other categories on this page.

 Last name, First initial.
 Middle initial.
 (Year, Month, Date of blog post).
-Title of blog post [Blog post].
-Retrieved from URL
+Title of blog post.
+Title of the Blog.
+URL

 McClintock Miller, S. (2014, January 28).
-EasyBib joins the Rainbow Loom project as we dive into research with the third graders [Blog post].
-Retrieved from http://vanmeterlibraryvoice.blogspot.com
+EasyBib joins the Rainbow Loom project as we dive into research with the third graders.
+The Library Voice. http://vanmeterlibraryvoice.blogspot.com

 On the Citation Machine.com form for blogs, you have the option to choose from standard, audio, and video blogs.
 The Citation Machine.com APA generator will automatically cite blogs for you.